-First version of preliminary yearly national accounts (NA) figures are published end of March the following year.
-First version of Labor productivity (LP) for that year is published in May.
-The final figures for NA are published in November 3 years after the reference year.
-The final version of LP for that year is published in November.
-In February/March Productivity growth (Total factor productivity, KLEMS etc.) is published.
+First version of preliminary yearly national accounts (NA) figures for year t are published end of March year t+1.
+At the same time the first version of Labor productivity (LP) for year t is published.
+The second version of LP for year t is published together with NA version in June.
+In this version new preliminary figures for year t-1 and final figures for year t-2 are also published.
+Approximately 3 months later Productivity accounts (Total factor productivity etc.) is published.